shtrausslearning/Deep-Learning-Projects/Hummingbird species & gender classification/readme.md

 #### DEFINE TRAINING FUNCTION

-- In this case, we will be looping through all the pretrained <code>head</code> models, as some of them showed better metric performance, compared to the base model
+- Let's define the training function <code>pretrain_eval</code>, which inputs a list of pretrained model names, which will be used as the head model in the <code>sequential</code> model we create using the helper function <code>pretrained_model</code>

 ```python
 # Pretrained Loaded Model